Vida del Che

-Vida del Che was immediately banned after its publication by the ruling military dictatorship at the time, self-styled as "Argentine Revolution" (1966-1973); the whole edition was kidnapped and destroyed by the dictatorship.
+Vida del Che was immediately banned after its publication by the ruling military dictatorship at the time, self-styled as "Argentine Revolution" (1966–1973); the whole edition was seized and destroyed by the dictatorship.
 Nevertheless, the original drawings were saved and hidden by Enrique Breccia, and it was finally republished in 2008.

 Publication history

-The haste with which Vida del Che was originally made and published meant at the time that its original version contained several errors, which were repeated when the comic was recovered in 1987, on a edition by the publishing house Ikusager.
+The haste with which Vida del Che was originally made and published meant at the time that its original version contained several errors, which were repeated when the comic was recovered in 1987, on an edition by the publishing house Ikusager.
 Some of those mistakes were corrected in the Argentine edition by Imaginador (in 1997), but the brand new anniversary edition of Doedytores in 2008 is considered as the most definitive edition.

 Many of the errors in the first edition are of names and historical facts, but the first and most famous of all, according to Fernando Ariel García, is one that Alberto Breccia recognized in the documentary film Breccia x cuatro (1988, directed by Julio Cardoso and Marcelo Schapces); in the film Breccia said: "I remember I left a blank box [in one of the comic's panels] because I had to paste over Che's birth certificate and it did not arrive in time, and everyone thought they saw that as a genius idea from me".
 In the 2008 definitive version, on the first plate of the second chapter ("Ernestito"), the birth certificate of Che Guevara was finally published as intended, forty years later.